 \section{Conclusion}

 In this paper, we propose a self-training guided disentangled adaptation method (ST-DASegNet) to tackle cross-domain remote sensing image semantic segmentation.
-In ST-DASegNet, we propose a dual path structure with two student backbones and two student decoders, which aims to represent source and target images into source-style and target-style with only source annotations.
+In ST-DASegNet, we propose a dual path structure with two student backbones and two student decoders, which aims to represent source and target images into source style and target style with only source annotations.
 Based on this structure, we propose feature-level adversarial learning on cross-domain single-style features to enhance the representation consistency by feature alignment mechanism.
-Furthermore, we propose domain disentangled module (DDM) on single-domain cross-style features to make source-style and target-style features more distinct and diverse.
-Besides adversarial learning and DDM, we propose and integrate EMA based cross-domain separated self-training paradigm (``Decoder-only'' and ``Single-target'').
+Furthermore, we propose a domain disentangled module (DDM) on single-domain cross-style features to make source-style and target-style features more distinct and diverse.
+Besides adversarial learning and DDM, we propose and integrate an EMA-based cross-domain separated self-training paradigm (``Decoder-only'' and ``Single-target'').
 Our proposed self-training mechanism can balance the representation tendency between source and target domains by generating pseudo-labels of target images.
-The three key components show great compatibility, which can improve the performance of ST-DASegNet in three different perspectives.
-Extensive experiments on different benchmark datasets show that ST-DASegNet outperforms the previous SOTA methods on cross-domain RS image semantic segmentation task.
-Abundant visualization analysis intuitively prove that our proposed ST-DASegNet are reasonable and interpretable.
+The three key components show great compatibility, which can improve the performance of ST-DASegNet from three different perspectives.
+Extensive experiments on different benchmark datasets show that ST-DASegNet outperforms the previous SOTA methods on cross-domain RS image semantic segmentation tasks.
+Abundant visualization analysis intuitively proves that our proposed ST-DASegNet is reasonable and interpretable.